The Toughest Reservations In NYC Right Now (And How To Get Them)

 How To Get In: Reservations are released online 30 days in advance at 10am.
-Walk-ins are not accepted, even if you’re Justin Bieber.
+Walk-ins are not accepted.
 Best of luck.

 Verdict: Lilia isn't that good.
 That's a lie, and we apologize.
 We just want you to stop trying to get a table at Lilia, so we can go more often and enjoy a better quality of life.
 This Williamsburg Italian restaurant continues to serve top-tier pasta, and, yes, those sheep's milk cheese-filled agnolotti are still on the menu.
 So is the gelato.
 Order it.

 How To Get In: There’s one very important thing to keep in mind when it comes to getting a table at Lilia: They take reservations over the phone.
 In fact, it’s easier to get a table over the phone.
 Reservations are released 30 days in advance at 10am, and whatever isn’t booked over the phone gets released online at midnight.
 Bar seats and a few outdoor tables (weather permitting) are saved for walk-ins.
 The last time we stopped by, we had to wait around two hours after putting our name in.
 It was worth it.